tomtom-international/open-data/command_tool_instructions.md

 Example: -e 10,11,12
 Note: In this example, all issues in the repository besides numbers 10, 11, and 12 will be edited.

+-g [issue number to copy body to file]
+Copies body of issue 10 to file issue_10.md
+Example: -g 10

 #### Performing edits.